Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Applications to Real Data

 The European Space Agency (ESA) launched the SWARM mission in 2013 to measure the earth's magnetic field and other related properties.
-This consists of three satellites orbiting between 450km and 530km above the earths surface.
+This consists of three satellites orbiting between 450km and 530km above the earth's surface.
 These measurements complement the observations at ground based observatories to better model the field for use in navigation and geospatial modelling.
-This field is generated by four main components: the rotation of the inner core; the effects of magnetised material in the earth's crust; electrical currents in the upper atmosphere caused by solar winds; and the interaction of the sun's magnetic field. \\ \\ We have used a subset of the data available from the SWARM satellites to estimate the field strength of the magnetic field $\| B( x) \|_2$ over the sphere of radius $\approx 6,820km$ from the earth's core.
-Using the data from only Satellite $\alpha$ on the 25th of February 2023, we selected 220 observations over the Northern Hemisphere.
-Two hundred occur in a ``dense'' region over Europe and Asia, and 20 occur in a ``sparse'' region over North America and adjacent oceans.
-These measurements are plotted in figure \ref{fig:map_of_stations}. \\
+This vector field $B: \RR^3 \rightarrow \RR^3$ is generated primarily by the rotation of the inner core, but is also affected by: magnetised material in the earth's crust; electrical currents in the upper atmosphere caused by solar winds; and the interaction of the sun's magnetic field.
+Without these additional effects it is reasonable to model the field as one would a bar magnet, with a rotational symmetry through the magnetic poles. \\ \\ Given these effects can break this symmetry, the vector field $B$ on and above the earth's surface at time $t$ is typically modelled as the gradient of a potential field $B = \nabla V$ where: